20 things to do in Manhattan

 Why I like Harlem

-New York is a city of contrasts and if we stay only with the majesty of the skyscrapers of Midtown and Downtown, we would be leaving a large part of the city to know.
+New York is a city of contrasts and if we were to focus only on the majesty of the skyscrapers of Midtown and Downtown, we would be leaving a large part of the city behind.
 Harlem is not only a neighborhood of Manhattan, but the heart and soul of a community with a tradition and culture deeply rooted in the history of the city.
 A Gospel Mass in one of Harlem' s churches will be the final touch to your visit to this area.

-13. A bittersweet but unmissable tour in Manhattan: the 9/11 Memorial
+13. A bittersweet but essential tour in Manhattan: the 9/11 Memorial

-In the same place where the Twin Towers stood today is located the Memorial Plaza, two large fountains fed by waterfalls surrounded by bronze plaques where the names of all the victims are engraved.
+At the same place where the Twin Towers stood today is located the Memorial Plaza, two large fountains fed by waterfalls surrounded by bronze plaques where the names of all the victims have been engraved.

 Why I recommend the 9/11 Memorial